 Things to do/see in Sierra Leone: Aside from the beach and Banana Islands which are a great sun and sea destination, Sierra Leone is an important sanctuary for orphaned or illegally traded chimps which can be seen at Tacugama Chimpanzee Sanctuary.

-Need to know: The World Health Organisation declared Sierra Leone ebola-free in 2015.
+Need to know: The World Health Organisation declared Sierra Leone ebola-free in 2016.
 However, the helicopter trips are still a life-threatening adventure.
 Just kidding.
 Check best routes into town before landing.
 The road option is not recommended and speed boats are the best alternative.